priyanjanjb/AI-Egg-Grading-System/README.md

-# 🥚 Egg Grading System using YOLOv8
+# 🥚 AI-Egg-Grading-System using YOLOv8

-This project presents an intelligent **egg grading and quality detection system** developed using **Ultralytics YOLOv8**, a cutting-edge object detection framework.
+This project introduces an intelligent **AI-powered Egg Grading and Quality Detection System** built using **Ultralytics YOLOv8**, a state-of-the-art object detection framework.
-The system automates the traditional egg grading process by detecting and classifying eggs based on their surface quality (such as *clean*, *cracked*, or *dirty*), enabling faster, more consistent, and reliable results in the poultry industry.
+The system automates the traditional egg grading process by detecting and classifying eggs based on their surface quality (such as *Clean*, *Cracked*, or *Dirty*), ensuring **faster, consistent, and reliable** quality assessment for the poultry industry.

 ---

 ## 🎯 Project Objective

-Manual egg grading is often time-consuming and inconsistent due to human subjectivity.
+Manual egg grading is **time-consuming**, **inconsistent**, and **subjective**.
-The main goal of this research is to **develop an automated computer vision-based system** that:
+This project aims to develop an **automated computer vision-based system** that:

-- Detects eggs in real-time from images or videos
+- 🥚 Detects eggs in real-time from images or video streams
-- Classifies eggs into quality-based categories
+- 🧩 Classifies eggs into quality-based categories (*Clean, Cracked, Dirty*)
-- Provides performance metrics to evaluate model efficiency
+- 📈 Evaluates model performance using standard metrics (Precision, Recall, mAP)

 ---

 ## 🚀 Key Features

-- 🧠 **YOLOv8-powered detection** for high-speed, real-time performance
+- ⚡ **YOLOv8-powered detection** for fast and accurate results
-- 🥚 Classifies eggs as *Clean*, *Cracked*, or *Dirty*
+- 🧠 Classifies eggs as *Clean*, *Cracked*, or *Dirty*
-- ☁️ **Training on Google Colab** with Google Drive integration
+- ☁️ Trained on **Google Colab** with Google Drive integration
-- 📊 Includes **precision, recall, mAP, and loss curves** visualizations
+- 📊 Visualizes metrics such as **Precision**, **Recall**, **mAP**, and **Loss curves**
-- 🧩 Modular and scalable for integration into industrial grading systems
+- 🧩 Modular design for easy integration into industrial workflows
-- 💾 Trained model exported for easy deployment and inference
+- 💾 Trained model exported for deployment and inference

 ---